kelby/mimblewimble-grin/shu-xue-3001-mi-ma-xue/schnorr-signature.md

 ```
 s*G = k*G + e * x*G
 ```

 In this simple case of someone sending a transaction to a receiver they trust \(see later for the trustless case\), an aggregate signature can be directly built for a Grin transaction by calculating the total blinding factor of inputs and outputs`r`and using it as the private key`x`above.
 The resulting kernel is assembled from the aggregate signature generated using`r`and the public key`r*G`, and allows to verify non-inflation for all Grin transactions \(and signs the fees\).

 Because these signatures are built simply from a scalar and a public key, they can be used to construct a variety of contracts using "simple" arithmetic.

+## 步骤

+公钥加密，私钥签名，最终签名。